Cat. Lich. Univ., 8: 589, 1932. Basionym: Placodium turkuense Vain. - Ann. bot. Soc. Zool.-Bot. fenn. Vanamo, 6: 320, 1929.

 Synonyms: Caloplaca virescens (Sm.)
 Coppins; Lepraria virescens Sm.

-Description: Thallus crustose, episubstratic, areolate, sorediate, up to several cm wide, up to 0.13(-0.3) mm thick, sordid white to pale grey.
-Areoles small, at first convex but later flat, up to 0.2 mm wide, usually very soon entirely sorediate.
+Description: Thallus crustose, episubstratic, areolate, sorediate, up to several cm wide, up to 0.13(-0.3) mm thick, sordid white to pale grey, the areoles small, at first convex but later flat, up to 0.2 mm wide, usually very soon entirely sorediate.
 Soralia pale to dark grey or greenish grey with a bluish tinge, whitish or greenish inside, scattered to confluent, slightly convex; soredia 15-30 µm in diam.
 Cortex up to 10(-20) µm thick, paraplectenchymatous; medulla poorly developed.
 Apothecia lecanorine, abundant to absent, up to 0.8 mm across, sessile, with a flat to slightly convex, yellow-orange, usually epruinose disc, and a grey, often sorediate thalline margin.
-Thalline exciple 50-85 µm thick; proper exciple poorly evident, up to 15 µm thick, prosoplectenchymatous; epithecium orange, with inspersed granules, K+ red; hymenium colourless, 55-100 µm high; paraphyses simple to branched, c.
-2 µm thick, the uppermost cells 3-5 µm wide; hypothecium colourless, sometimes inspersed with oil droplets, 55-110 µm high.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, ellipsoid, 10-15 x 6-9 µm, the septum 4-6 µm thick.
+Thalline exciple 50-85 µm thick; proper exciple poorly evident, up to 15 µm thick, prosoplectenchymatous; epithecium orange, with granules, K+ red; hymenium colourless, 55-100 µm high; paraphyses simple to branched, c.
+2 µm thick at mid-level, the apical cells 3-5 µm wide; hypothecium colourless, sometimes inspersed with oil droplets, 55-110 µm high.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, ellipsoid, 10-15 x 6-9 µm, the equatorial thickening (“septum”) 4-6 µm.
 Pycnidia sometimes present, immersed, with an elevated, darker ostiole.
 Conidia bacilliform, 3-4 x c.
 1 µm.
 Photobiont chlorococcoid.
 Spot tests: thallus K- or K+ violet, C- or C+ violet, KC-, P-; disc of apothecia K+ red.
 Chemistry: thallus with the Sedifolia-grey pigment; disc of apothecia with parietin (major), fallacinal, emodin, teloschistin and parietinic acid (minor).

 Note: a mild-temperate lichen found on old deciduous trees, especially oaks and chestnut, often near the base of the trunks, overlooked, or confused with C. cerina, but certainly not common.
 The species seems to be morphologically and ecologically close to C. monacensis, but differs in the well-developed, areolate, rarely fertile thallus with a thick layer of small granules, although molecular data suggest that it could be a sorediate-blastidiate morph of C. monacensis (Vondrák in litt.).